SymfonyCasts/symfony-ux/sfcasts/turbo/mercure-php.md

 # Publishing Mercure Updates in PHP

-Coming soon...

-want to publish via PHP and that's actually much easier than using curl.
-So let's publish this same at message that we have right here.
-I'll actually copy it.

-But from inside of our controller, so over in product controller, inside of reviews, action, the thing that we need to publish messages from PHP is a new argument called a hub interface.
-So I'll say how I'm interface, I'll call this merch, your hub, and then down here.
-Okay.
-Just something that's really easy right after we, uh, post, but even before we're successful, let's create a new update.
-So what it is is you're creating update variable, say update = new updates to use this nice little update class.
-Instead of here, this takes two arguments.
-The first one is the topic or topics that we want to publish to.
-So I'll save product reviews.
-And the second thing is the data that we want to send.
-So I'm going to put a string and I'll paste in that turbo stream that we just had.
-Okay.

-Then below this to publish this, we all say mark, your hub-> publish update.
-That's it.
-All right.
-So head back over, I'm going to refresh my page so we can get our original, quick stats back then.
-All we need to do down here is just submit the form.
-We don't even need to fill it out successfully.
-That should submit it.
-And oh, 500 air.
-Let me open up that page in my profiler.
-And I get failed to send an update and it's not really clear what the problem with the issue is, but you can see it says exceptions for sometimes there are multiple exceptions on the page and if you hide one, ah, here we go.
-SSL peer certificate or SSH remote key was not okay for our URL.
-This is just a Mac thing with the Symfony binary.
-Okay.

-You can learn more about it on this issue for the Symfony C L I. So this is only happening because we're using the Symfony binary and we're on a Mac.
-So to work around it, I'm actually just going to disable, uh, in dev environment, only a SSL check.
-So the way to do this is to go into config packages, framework dynamical, and we're going to configure the Symfony HTTP client to ignore a SSL areas in dev only.
+We *now* know that we can *easily* subscribe to a Mercure topic in JavaScript.
+*And*, if we publish a message with `<turbo-stream>` HTML in it, our JavaScript will instantly notice & process it.
+Sweet!

+So far, we've published messages to Mercure via curl at the command line... but that was just to learn how it works.
+In reality, we're going to publish message in PHP... which is a heck of a lot simpler anyways.

+Copy the `<turbo-stream>`... then go find `ProductController`... and then the reviews action.

+## Publishing a Message from PHP

+To publish updates to a Mercure Hub, we need to autowire a new service.
+Use `HubInterface` and I'll call it `$mercureHub`.

+Down below, to start, let's publish an update when we submit the form... but not necessarily when it's successful.
+I'm lazy: we can test without filling out the form.
+Add a variable - `$update` - set to `new Update()` - a handy class for creating the message.
+We need to pass this two arguments.
+The first is the topic or topics that we want to publish to.
+Use `product-reviews`.
+The second is the *data* that we want to send.
+Paste in the `<turbo-stream>` string.

+Below, to actually *publish* this, all we need is `$mecureHub->publish($update)`.

+Kind of... beautiful, isn't it?

+Let's try it!
+Find your browser and refresh so the quick stats area is restored.
+Scroll down and submit the form empty.
+Uh...
+500 error?
+Open the profiler for that request.
+Hmm:

+> Failed to send an update

+## Setting verify_peer to False in dev for Macs

+Not... very explanatory.
+But notice that there were *four* exceptions.
+When this happens, it's often one of the *other* exceptions that has more details.
+Ah:

+> SSL peer certificate or SSH remote key was not okay

+This... is a problem specific to the Symfony binary, https and...
+Macs.
+You can learn more about it on this issue for the Symfony CLI.
+If you're not using a Mac, good for you!
+That hopefully just worked.

+If you *are*, the easiest way to fix this is to disable "peer verification" in the `dev` environment.

+To do this, open `config/packages/framework.yaml`.
+At the bottom, use `when@dev` to set config specific to the `dev` environment - that's a feature that's new to Symfony 5.3.
+Under this, set `framework`, `http_client`, `default_options` then `verify_peer: false`.

+That's *not* something you want to set in production... and it's a bummer we need to set it in the `dev` environment.
+But it *should* fix our issue.

+Close this... then refresh the page again.
+Scroll down... and submit the review form.
+Ok!
+We get the normal validation error - that's expected.
+But scroll up.
-And we can actually do this by using this cool when app dev syntax, that's new and Peachtree and Symfony 5.3, then framework HDV client default options, verified peer false ID here.
-All right.
-So let me close this over here.
-Refresh the page again, see our number review sections up there and reviewed out here and okay.
-We've got the validation air here.
-That's expected, but scroll up.
-Yes.
-We updated the page with our stream.
-That is awesome.
-So next let's use this new power to simplify our reviews action.
-We can now really direct on success.
-Like we were originally were and publish a stream to update the quick stats area through mercure.
-Okay.
+Yes!
+We just updated the page with our stream through Mercure!
+That's awesome!

+So next: let's use this new superpower to simplify our reviews action.
+We can now redirect on success like we were originally were... *and* publish a stream to update the quick stats area.